unoptimalsuperstructure/VisuAL-1/README.md

 - PyQt6

 # 3D Visualiser
-**Current version: 0.0.3b**
+**Current version: 0.0.3c**

 Features: Have fun applying transformations to cubes and regular tetrahedra.
 The last position of an object before a transformation is shown as a translucent object, and the lines of vertex-wise translation and the line or plane of reflection (where applicable) is shown.
 The matrix stack for the active object can also be displayed.
+Any number of previous operations can also be repeated.

 - WASD to move along the xy-plane.
 - Space to move up the z-axis, Shift to move down.